John-Jordan/100-days-of-code/r1-log.md

 I had fun building a rock, paper, scissors game with #python today.
 Was able to incorporate several different items in my code that I haven’t done before.
 Let’s do it again tomorrow!

 ### R1D67
+Today I learned to not overthink and waste time on what kind of project to build but rather pick something fun but challenging and get to it.
+I began a hangman game with grandeos design but dialed it down and made good progress

 ### R1D68
 ### R1D69
 ### R1D70